Readless vs Substack Reader (2026)

 |---|---|---|

-| Non-Substack newsletters (Beehiiv, Ghost, ConvertKit) | ||
+| Non-Substack newsletters (Beehiiv, Ghost, ConvertKit) | Not available | Included on all plans |

-| AI Summarization & synthesis | ||
+| AI Summarization & synthesis | Not available | Included on all plans |

-| Consolidated daily digest | ||
+| Consolidated daily digest | Not available | Included on all plans |

-| Cross-newsletter trend detection | ||
+| Cross-newsletter trend detection | Not available | Included on all plans |

 | Reading time reduction | Still need to read all content | 90% time savings (AI summaries) |

-| Works with Gmail/traditional newsletters | ||
+| Works with Gmail/traditional newsletters | Not available | Included on all plans |

-| Custom delivery scheduling | ||
+| Custom delivery scheduling | Not available | Included on all plans |

-| Multiple themed digests | Yes (Pro plan - up to 3) | |
+| Multiple themed digests | Not available | Pro plan only ($4.9/mo) - up to 3 |

-| Sender/topic filtering | Basic categorization | Advanced filtering (Pro) |
+| Sender/topic filtering | Basic categorization | Advanced filtering - Pro plan ($4.9/mo) |

-| Discover new Substacks | Excellent - recommendations & explore | N/A (not a discovery tool) |
+| Discover new Substacks | Excellent - recommendations & explore | Not available (not a discovery tool) |

-Use Substack Reader If:
+Choose Substack Reader if:

 When to Choose Readless Over Substack Reader